kleysonr/docker-openldap/README.md

 - Clone or download this repository.

-- Build you docker image using the Dockerfile as base, or
+- Build your docker image using the Dockerfile as base, or

 - Use the docker compose to manage the container based on a built image available on the Hub Docker (https://hub.docker.com/r/kleysonr/openldap/)
 > **docker-compose up**